KristerSJakobsson/solnp/docs/source/pysolnp.rst

     result.optimum
     result.callbacks

-Running this will yield the ouput:
+Running this will yield the output:

 ::